SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

 At the moment, there are five methods implemented:

-  * 'nearest': a simple implemenation which is more or less a np.argmin for the spike waveforms against all template.
+  * **'nearest'**: a simple implemenation which is more or less a np.argmin distance for the spike waveforms against all templates.
-  * 'nearest-svd': a smater implemenation than ''nearest' using svd compression and spatial sparsity.
+  * **'nearest-svd'**: a smarter implemenation than 'nearest' using svd compression and spatial sparsity.
-  * 'tdc-peeler': a simple idea similar to nearest.
+  * **'tdc-peeler'**: a simple idea similar to 'nearest'.
 Perform nearest on local detected peaks, fit the amplitude and remove it from tarces.
 Then re-run on residual.
 A bit naive but this is very fast.
-  * 'circus-omp': a more serious implemenation orthogonal template matching.
+  * **'circus-omp'**: a more serious implemenation orthogonal template matching.
 This internally make a convolution of traces with all templates with some svd decomposition tricks to be faster.
 This is quite accurate but need lots of memory.
-  * 'wobble': this is a re implemenation of the yass template matching codes.
+  * **'wobble'**: this is a re implemenation of the yass template matching codes.
 Finally, very similar to 'circus-omp'.
     This is the most accurate methods for discovering spike collisions.